 Open Plan Kitchen/Sitting/Dining Room: Kitchen: Well-equipped including range style gas cooker, dishwasher, ample storage space, American style fridge/freezer.
 Dining Area: Large table with seating for 10 guests.
 Sitting Area: Ample seating, large 58” Smart TV.

-Utility Room: washing machine and tumble dryer.
+Utility Room: washing machine .

 Cloakroom: with WC (this cloakroom is usefully accessible to the garden)